kylel5957/sep10-freedom-project/tool/learning-log.md

 ---

 2/26/24:
-* Today I tried getting SASS onto my github but nothing works so ima ask for help, instead just practiced on other websites using SASS
+* Today I tried getting SASS onto my github but nothing works so ima ask for help, instead just practiced on other websites using SASS to make different stuff like borders and using variables to change colors
   * https://www.codingame.com/playgrounds/166/sass

 3/1/24:
-* Today I watched a bunch of youtube videos to get sass running in my ide
+* Today I watched a bunch of youtube videos to get sass running in my ide, following their instruction but it wasn't going great
  *  https://www.youtube.com/watch?v=9J__JAgQbS0
  *  https://www.youtube.com/watch?v=nu5mdN2JIwM
 Just some of videos I watched to try to solve my problem